mcneel/developer.rhino3d.com/_guide_topics/rhinopython/what-is-rhinopython.md

 [Python](https://www.python.org/) is a *modern programming language*.
 Python is sometimes called a scripting language or a glue language.
 This means python is used often to run a series of commands as a script or used to create links between two other technologies as a glue.
 It is easier to learn and use than other non-scripting style, compiled languages like C#, VB, or C/C++.
 Yet it is quite powerful.

 Python is [interpreted](https://en.wikipedia.org/wiki/Programming_language_implementation), meaning it is executed one line at a time.
 This makes the program flow easy to understand.
-Also it is [symantically dynamic](https://en.wikipedia.org/wiki/Programming_language#Static_versus_dynamic_typing) which allows the sytax to be less restrictive and less formal when using declarations and variables types.
+Also it is [semantically dynamic](https://en.wikipedia.org/wiki/Programming_language#Static_versus_dynamic_typing) which allows the syntax to be less restrictive and less formal when using declarations and variables types.
 These characteristics add to Python's ease-of-use for basic programming tasks.

 You may need Python if you want to: